 - “Moke” was an old British slang term for a mule, and it was deemed the perfect name for the vehicle given its design.

-- The Moke uses a steel platform chassis with steel box sections on each side to help with rigidity.
+- The Moke uses a steel platform chassis with box sections on each side to help with rigidity.
 The left side box contains the fuel tank (on most Mokes), and the right side box contains the battery and a lockable storage compartment.

 - Amazingly the Moke would remain in production from 1964 until 1993, and it was recently brought back with some design updates and an electric version.